fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 depending on the value of the query parameter.

-Extend the functionality further by allowing you to specify the required keyword when retrieving notes, e.g. a request to http://localhost:3001/api/notes?search=database will return all notes with `database` or a request to http://localhost:3001/api/notes?search=javascript&important=true will return all marked notes with `javascript`.
-The implementation is as follows
+Extend the functionality further by allowing you to specify the required keyword when retrieving notes, e.g. a request to http://localhost:3001/api/notes?search=database will return all notes with mentioning <i>database</i> or a request to http://localhost:3001/api/notes?search=javascript&important=true will return all notes marked as important with mentioning <i>javascript</i>.
+Implementation is as follows

 ```js
 router.get('/', async (req, res) => {